TkkrLab/py-ledart/README.md

 or anything that has a network based artnet interface.

-I made it easier to config and run patters with python code.
+I made it easier to config and run patterns with python code.

 #### Dependencies.